 There’s an entire generation who relies on email only for school and work purposes, instead using social media sites like Facebook, Twitter, and Google+ to stay in touch.
 With a quick sentence or two and a quick upload of a picture, and everyone you are friends with, your followers, or your circles can see where you are and what you’re doing.
 Much easier than sending out an email to everyone you know.

-Being 33 years old, I have obviously traveled many, many times without the advantage of Skype.
+Being 35 years old, I have obviously traveled many, many times without the advantage of Skype.
 But honestly, I have to say that I often wonder how I used to do it.
-For those who don’t yet know, Skype is a program you can install onto a computer that allows you to call (with VIDEO!) another computer with Skype installed or cell or land lines around the world.
+Skype is a program you can install onto a computer that allows you to call (with VIDEO!) another computer with Skype installed or cell or land lines around the world.
 Skype to Skype is free, but it does cost to call a land line or cell phone; however, it’s usually pennies per minute, which makes it much cheaper than any other available option.

 Skype is about as easy as it gets when it comes to installation and set-up, but if you really want to make sure friends and family are going to use it to stay in touch while you are gone, then offer to set it up for them.
 Show them how it works, make a few test calls before you leave (there is a bit of a learning curve to talking on Skype), and verify that the people you are really going to want to talk to regularly are comfortable using it.
 When you’re on the other side of the world and the time difference is huge, make sure you set up times to call instead of just calling out of the blue.
 If you’re feeling a bit of homesickness, there’s nothing better than being able to look forward to a call home.

-There’s plenty of information on whether or not you should start a travel blog for your RTW trip, so I won’t go into too much depth concerning this.
+There’s plenty of information on whether or not you should start a travel blog for your RTW trip, so I won’t go into too much depth concerning this right here in this article.
 There are a few things you should know before heading off to WordPress to start your own blog, though:

 - A blog is a great way to keep your family and friends up to speed with where you’re at and what you’re doing on a daily basis.